DevaSankarUl/commuter/README.md

 ## Features

 - SignUp, and log in With the JWT token
-- Admin Page, Block User, approve driver
+- Admin Page, Block User,Block driver
 - Create, Edit, Delete Post
-- Live Chat, Integrated with Socket I/O
 - Book a trip
 - Payment using stripe